-Connect a USB Hub to a USB Port
+Connect a USB hub to the USB 2.0 port

-Connecting a USB hub to the Intel® Compute Stick provides additional USB ports.
-We recommend you use only powered USB hubs.
+Connecting a USB hub to the Intel® Compute Stick provides more USB ports.

-The Intel® Compute Stick supports MicroSD card sizes from 8 GB to 128 GB.
+Intel® Compute Sticks support MicroSD card sizes from 8 GB to 128 GB.

 Secure the Intel® Compute Stick